RLAlpha49/Code-Lines/README.md

 Here are some examples of how to use the script:

 1. Count the lines in all files in a directory, excluding any files in the venv directory and any files with a .txt
+   extension:
-   extension: <pre>bash python main.py /path/to/directory --exclude venv --exclude-extensions .txt </pre>
+    <pre>python main.py /path/to/directory --exclude venv --exclude-extensions .txt </pre>
-2. Count the lines in all Python files in a directory, including only files in the src directory:  <pre>python main.py /path/to/directory --include src --include-extensions .py </pre>
+2. Count the lines in all Python files in a directory, including only files in the src directory:
+    <pre>python main.py /path/to/directory --include src --include-extensions .py </pre>

 The script will then print the line counts for each file extension, sorted by the number of lines, and the total line count.